complexphoton/MESTI.m/examples/2d_metalens/README.md

 # Angular spectrum propagation parameters

-Below, we use angular spectrum propagation (ASP) to obtain field profile in the free space after the metalens, as described in supplementary section 11 of the SCSA paper.
+Below, we use angular spectrum propagation (ASP) to obtain field profile in the free space after the metalens, as described in supplementary section 11 of the APF paper.

 ```matlab
 % System width used for ASP to remove periodic wrapping artifact.